MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Teams/Remove-MgTeamScheduleSchedulingGroup.md

----
+﻿---
 external help file: Microsoft.Graph.Teams-help.xml Module Name: Microsoft.Graph.Teams online version: https://learn.microsoft.com/powershell/module/microsoft.graph.teams/remove-mgteamscheduleschedulinggroup
 schema: 2.0.0
-ms.prod: microsoft-teams
 ---

 # Remove-MgTeamScheduleSchedulingGroup

 ## SYNOPSIS
-Mark a schedulingGroup as inactive by setting its isActive property.This method does not remove the schedulingGroup from the schedule.
+Mark a schedulingGroup as inactive by setting its isActive property.\nThis method does not remove the schedulingGroup from the schedule.
 Existing shift instances assigned to the scheduling group remain part of the group.
 This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Remove-MgBetaTeamScheduleSchedulingGroup](/powershell/module/Microsoft.Graph.Beta.Teams/Remove-MgBetaTeamScheduleSchedulingGroup?view=graph-powershell-beta)

 ## SYNTAX